SK108045/YouTube-Video-Downloader/README.md

 The application uses a multi-stage processing pipeline to handle video downloads efficiently:

 ### Video Processing
 The backend implements a dual-stream approach, separately processing video and audio streams for optimal quality.
-Using youtube-dl-exec, it fetches the highest quality streams available, then leverages FFmpeg for combining them with optimized settings:
+Using youtube-dl-exec, it fetches the highest quality streams available, then uses FFmpeg for combining them with optimized settings:

 - Concurrent video/audio stream processing
 - Smart buffer management (32MB buffer size)